Who we are

 Applications which do not meet the relevant membership category criteria will be reviewed by the Secretary and/or the Committee.
 If accepted, membership will be confirmed in the relevant category.

-In accordance with the British Society for Ecological Medicine’s By-Laws (12.8) it is the duty of members to advise the British Society for Ecological Medicine in writing of any change in personal circumstances that could lead to a change in subscription rates.
+In accordance with the British Society for Ecological Medicine’s Terms & Conditions of membership, it is the duty of members to advise the British Society for Ecological Medicine in writing of any change in personal circumstances that could lead to a change in subscription rates.
 For example, to notify us if you cease to qualify for a reduced rate subscription through returning to employment in the UK or cease to be a student.

 Membership of the British Society for Ecological Medicine requires an annual subscription via GoCardless.
 If membership is cancelled at any time during the year it is the responsibility of the individual to notify the BSEM Administrator on [email protected] in order to cancel the following year’s subscription.
 No refunds for the year of cancellation will be issued.
 If during this time further services have been purchased from the British Society for Ecological Medicine, such as event tickets at member rates, a liability will be incurred for any difference in the cost of member and non-member rates, which must be settled.